fmalina/texting/README.rst

 Usage
 -----

-Plug in your Huawei dongle or Get account with SMS Breadcast.
+Plug in your GSM modem (USB Huawei dongle) or Get account with SMS Breadcast.
+GSM modem integration uses ` PyHumod <https://github.com/oozie/pyhumod>`_.

-To setup your SMS breadcast credentials use the ./manage.py shell and follow NOTES.rst
+To setup your SMS breadcast credentials use `./manage.py shell` and follow `notes <NOTES.rst>`_